Demons (Doja Cat song): Background and promotion

 Doja Cat first alluded to a demon-inspired theme in early March 2023, when she changed her profile picture on TikTok to that of a demon and posted outtakes of a photoshoot that show her dressed as a demon.
 A set of blood-stained photos she shared on Instagram on July 12 was further described as "demonic" and "creepy".
 "Demons" as a title was first revealed as part of the tracklist along with a short snippet in April 2023.

 On August 27, 2023, Doja shared a still of the upcoming music video that shows her sitting in a bathtub filled with a thick black liquid and a sharp-nailed demon holding her head while possessing her.
 She announced the single on her social media on August 28, 2023.
 In the cover art for the song, the rapper is seen standing upside down from a living room ceiling with the words "Demons" written on the carpet while being covered in black body paint, widely referred to as the "backroom" aesthetic.
+Creative director Gavin Taylor incorporated real imagery by vacuuming the title on purchased rugs and edited it with Photoshop.
 After the release of her previous single "Paint the Town Red" and its associated "death-related" imagery, "Demons" is seen as a continuation of said visual theme.